Type Ia supernovae observations do not show time dilation: The SNe data set

+The results of this paper are based on the extensive analysis of type Ia supernova observations provided by \citet{Betoule14} (hereafter B14).

+There is an intrinsic variation of the shape of light curves of SNe with emitted wavelength, which needs to be removed in order to measure the peak luminosity and width for each supernova.
+This removal is done by comparing the observations of each supernova to a reference light curve obtained for each filter from a set of templates.

+However the set of templates used by B14 contains an anomaly in that the width of the reference light curve derived from these templates is proportional to the rest-frame wavelength.
+It is argued that this relationship is an anomaly because it is completely unexpected in the standard cosmological model.
+Importantly, this anomaly is exactly what would be produced if the epoch differences were not subject to time dilation and yet time dilation corrections are applied.
+It is the specific nature of this anomaly that is evidence for a static universe.

+A reanalysis of the original SNe data shows that the SNe data is fully consistent with no time dilation.
+The implication is that the universe is static.

-\subsection{The SNe data set}
+\section{The SNe data set}

-Recently B14 have provided an update of the \cite{Conley11} analysis with better optical calibrations and more SNe.
-This JLA ("joint light-curve analysis") list sample has 720 SNe from the Supernova Legacy Survey (SNLS), nearby SNe (lowZ), the Sloan Digital Sky Survey (SDSS) \citep{Holtzman08,Kessler09} and those revealed by the Hubble Sky Telescope (HST) \citep{Riess07}.
-For each supernova, B14 provide the redshift, $z$, the apparent B band peak-magnitude, $m_\B$, a light curve stretching parameter, $X_1$, and the colour-measure, $c_\B$, all with measurement uncertainty estimates.
-Since \cite{Conley11} used a stretch factor that is more intuitive than $X_1$ the stretch factors, $s_\B$, were determine by the equation~\ref{d0} \citep{Guy07}
+Recently B14 have provided an update of the \citet{Conley11} analysis with better optical calibrations and more SNe.
+This JLA (Joint Light-curve Analysis) list sample has 720 SNe from the Supernova Legacy Survey (SNLS), nearby SNe (lowZ), the Sloan Digital Sky Survey (SDSS) \citep{Holtzman08,Kessler09} and those revealed by the Hubble Sky Telescope (HST) \citep{Riess07}.

-In order to simplify the analysis a colour-luminosity correction of $-3.139 c_\B$ (B14) is added to the apparent peak-magnitudes to get corrected peak-apparent magnitudes.
-Then to the first order these modified magnitudes are independent of the colour-measure.